 You do not require one if you are fishing from shore, or under 18 in the British Virgin Islands.

 If you are an adult on a charter boat, you DO require a license.
 The yacht you are booking also needs to have a fishing license for the ship.
 Not all yacht fish on board.

-The cost of a temporary Pleasure Fishing License is $45 per person for persons aged 18 years and older.
+A temporary Pleasure Fishing License costs $60 per person for persons aged 18 years and older.
 Each person has to complete an application form and provide a legible color copy of their identification, either a passport or driver’s license.
 Temporary pleasure fishing licenses are valid for 30 days.

 Individuals can complete a credit card authorization form for payment and submit it for processing.
 We only accept Visa and MasterCard.
 We can process temporary Pleasure Fishing Licenses and send them via email.

 - Road Town, Tortola

 - The British Virgin Islands, VG1110Tel: (284) 468 2700 or 468 3701 ext 2700

 - Fax: (284) 468 2781website: www.bvicfd.org email: email@example.com

 If you are booking through the H2O Luxury Yachts Team, we will happily obtain your fishing license, whether on a bareboat or crewed charter.
 The cost is generally around $60.00 per person.